VCGI/documentation/parceldata/parcel_data_stacked_polygons.md

 The next part of the script creates an intermediate table called **D_GL2INT** which joins **PARCEL_Admin.GRANDLIST** (the Grand List) and **PARCEL_Admin.TABLE_VTPARCELS_intersection_evw** (the Intersection Table).
 An versioned view (denoted by the _evw suffix) of the Intersection Table is used as mutiple users can make changes to the Intersection Table at the same time and versioning reconciles those differences.
 A versioned view of **PARCEL_Admin.Cadastral_VTPARCELS_poly_standardized_parcels_evw** (the parcel polygons) is also used for the same reason.

-Each time the stored procedure is run, the intermediate table is truncated and then re-populated.
-A **LEFT OUTER JOIN** is used to merge the Intersection Table and the Grand List.
+After truncating the intermediate table, a **LEFT OUTER JOIN** is used to merge the Intersection Table and the Grand List.
 This type of join merges two tables while maintaining every record in the table mentioned first (the Left table).
 In this case, every record in the Intersection Table is maintained.
 If there is a matching SPAN between the Intersection Table (GLIST_SPAN field) and the Grand List (SPAN field), the Grand List attribution is added to D_GL2INT.

 ![IMAGE 1](https://github.com/VCGI/documentation/blob/main/parceldata/IMAGE1_StackedPolygons.png?raw=true)